 Your Goal: To get the mortgage loan at the advertised lowest rates may not be in your best interest.
 Let’s talk about mortgage rates, points (costs to you), ability to fund the loan by the lender and closing time frames.
 Paying points means you are buying down your interest rate by paying more dollars to the lender.
 In a low rate environment with a conventional or FHA loan it just does not make sense to pay points.

 B) Buyers and whoever is making the purchasing decision need to be available to see the property, have a deposit check with them, and be mentally prepared to make an offer (coming back for 2-3 showings may result in a property being bought by another party).
 We are moving into a sellers real estate market in much of southern RI and being prepared and ready to buy is important.
-Know the difference in buying a home or buying a RI condo in regard to monthly association fees and more.
+Know the difference in buying a home or buying a RI condo in regard to monthly association fees, assessments and more.

 Your real estate agent can and should be your expert, not your relatives (with some exceptions).
 I will tell you that relatives interject themselves, trying to be helpful, into home buying decisions and cause much frustration for buyers.
 Your relatives do not have that experience a real estate agent does.
 Have relatives step back and learn to do your own due diligence.
 You have to live in the house right so understand and learn?!
 A great real estate agent is worth their weight in more than gold in how they guide you with along with experienced home inspectors.

 Your Goal: To get the property with the winning offer, act decisively, build into the purchase and sales contract, the ability for due diligence, examination and inspections (all in a timely manner) of the property.
 Plan to buy with good time frames that make your offer attractive to sellers (find out their needs and see how you can accommodate them).
 The fewer contingencies you place on the offer, the better you will be in a home buying situation.